-

 - Complete all required steps for registration.

 - Slots are very limited and assigned on a first-come, first-served basis.
+Last camp filled within 6 weeks.

 - Keep in mind that registration is finalized only when ALL steps are complete and you have received an email confirming official registration.

-STEP 1: Access Registration Packet
+STEP 1: Access Registration Packet and Documents

 STEP 2: Complete Registration Packet and Documents

-Complete all Registration Documents.
-All parents/legal guardians must complete the secure Registration Documents accessible via an email link from SimplePractice.
-All parents/legal guardians must use the email sent to them directly to activate their own account and separately complete all forms.
+All parents/legal guardians must use the secure email link from Simple Practice to activate their own account and complete all Registration Documents separately.
 The Link expires in 7 days.
-Completing the Registration Documents does NOT confirm registration.
+Completing the documents does NOT confirm registration.

-STEP 3: New Families Phone Consultation
+STEP 3: New Families Videos and Phone Consultation

 STEP 4: Camp Team Reviews Paperwork